 Guess it is a good thing you are not alive today, Thomas.
-There are a lot of preachers and religious leaders that you would cause you to raise an eyebrow.
-(By the way, antient is an archaic variation of the world ancient per Merriam Webster.)
+There are a lot of preachers and religious leaders that would cause you to raise an eyebrow.
+(By the way, antient is an archaic variation of the word ancient per Merriam Webster.)

 “But Wait, There’s More!”